 Know Before You Go

-Depot "Open Weekends" are held twice a year, typically around April and September.
-Guided tours are also available, must pre-book.
+Depot "Open Weekends" are held thrice a year, typically around April, July, and September.
+Guided tours are also available, must be pre-booked.
+Cost is £12.